-• Growth stage companies have generally been underserved by traditional lending sources.

-- Unfulfilled demand exists for debt, including loans and equipment financings, to growth stage companies due to the complexity of evaluating risk in these investments. - Debt investments with warrants are less dilutive than traditional equity financing and complement equity financing from venture capital and private equity funds. - Equity funding of growth stage companies, including venture capital backed companies, has increased steadily over the last ten years, resulting in new lending and equipment financing opportunities.
+- Growth stage companies have generally been underserved by traditional lending sources. - Unfulfilled demand exists for debt, including loans and equipment financings, to growth stage companies due to the complexity of evaluating risk in these investments. - Debt investments with warrants are less dilutive than traditional equity financing and complement equity financing from venture capital and private equity funds. - Equity funding of growth stage companies, including venture capital backed companies, has increased steadily over the last ten years, resulting in new lending and equipment financing opportunities.
 During the last economic downturn from 2007 2009, new venture capital fundings in the United States decreased less than 15% annually, and totaled almost \$60.0 billion.
 The total investment opportunities we have generated for review increased from approximately \$1.14 billion in 2015 to \$3.28 billion in 2018, and \$3.81 billion for the year ended December 31, 2019.
-During the first six months of 2020, we generated approximately \$2.8 billion of investment opportunities for review.
-The total investment opportunities we have generated for review from inception of TCI through June 30, 2020 were approximately \$16.8 billion.
-Notably, our equipment financing business has seen substantial growth in potential investment opportunities from \$50 million in 2016 to \$1.39 billion in 2019, and \$687 million for the first six months of 2020, with more growth projected in 2020 and beyond.
+The total investment opportunities we have generated for review from inception of TCI through March 31, 2020 were approximately \$14.0 billion.
+Notably, our equipment financing business has seen substantial growth in potential investment opportunities from \$50 million in 2016 to \$1.39 billion in 2019, with more growth projected in 2020 and beyond.
 We believe that our potential investment opportunities year to date signal a continuing robust market for investment in growth stage companies.
+However, during the three months ended March 31, 2020, we did experience a slight decrease in originations compared to the Legacy Funds' originations during the fourth quarter of 2019, which reflects our increased focus on assessing the potential impact of the COVID-19 pandemic on our existing portfolio and providing support for our existing portfolio.
+For the three months ending June 30, 2020, we expect our investment activity to increase, as a result of increased investments in existing portfolio companies as well as investments in new portfolio companies.

-During the first six months of 2020, we funded approximately \$101.5 million in debt investments, including \$55.6 million in loans and \$45.9 million in equipment financings. - We estimate that the annual U.S. venture debt and equipment financing market in 2019 exceeded \$20.0 billion and was approximately \$10.0 billion as of June 30, 2020, with the top three largest venture debt lenders comprising less than 15% of the total market.
+• We estimate that the annual U.S. venture debt and equipment financing market in 2019 exceeded \$16.0 billion, with the top three largest venture debt lenders comprising less than 15% of the total market.
 We believe that the equipment financing market is even more fragmented, with the majority of equipment financing providers unable to fund investments for more than \$10 million.
 We believe there are significant growth opportunities for us to expand our market share in the venture debt market and become a one-stop shop for loans and equipment financing for growth stage companies.